Kapendev/tweentoo/README.md

 ---

 # Extra
-You can also change the modulate and self_modulate property of Node2D/Control nodes.
+You can also change the modulate and self_modulate property of Node2D/Control nodes.<br/>
-If autostart is true and the first child is a Path2D/Path with a curve resource, tween_position_with_curve() will run.
+If autostart is true and the first child is a Path2D/Path with a curve resource, tween_position_with_curve() will run.<br/>
-To repeat a tween, just set the repeat property to true.
+To repeat a tween, just set the repeat property to true.<br/>